How to Add Categories/Taxonomies to Custom Permalinks?

+Adding a custom taxonomy slug to a custom post type's URL is not that straightforward.
 If you know how to code, you may do this by adding more rewrite rules with PHP code snippets.
-This will require a lot of time and the typical WordPress user will find this solution inconvenient.
+However, implementing this may not be the easiest option for typical WordPress user.

 Add category to custom permalinks